TLF Tutorial Workshops

 Participating in a workshop that is held in a physical location can be a marvelous experience.
 The facilities are usually excellent, the location is often in a prime vacation area, and the camaraderie of fellow participants and the instructor is rewarding for all the reasons that real relationships are rewarding.

-But, the advantages of a 'brick and mortar' workshop are, paradoxically, the disadvantages — at least when it finally comes down to creating the process in your own environment.
+But, the advantages of a "brick and mortar" workshop are, paradoxically, the disadvantages—at least when it finally comes down to creating the process in your own environment.

-Imagine (or remember) you're just home and unpacking yours bags after a great workshop.
+Imagine (or remember) you're just home and unpacking your bags after a great workshop.
 The facility had all the bells and whistles.
 You had an excellent instructor.
 He/She cared about teaching the process and giving participants their money's worth.
 For the last week, you were crash-coursed through a process that took the instructor years to learn.
 You have stacks of samples and page upon page of information.
 You're happy, but you're also tired and the week is already a little hazy.

 As you look around your own work area, nothing looks like it did at the workshop.
 The prospect of pulling together your own space is a little daunting, especially when you realize you're actually home and there are other tasks and responsibilities that need attention.
 Procrastination sets in, and the workshop week gets hazier and hazier.
 Soon, you find yourself thinking you might need to take the workshop all over again.
-Or, maybe better yet, next time try a process that's "easier".
+Or, maybe better yet, next time try a process that's "easier."

 The tutorials will cover papers and negatives (both dry plate and film).
 I have imagined that silver gelatin is as much a part of the public school system as reading, writing, and arithmetic.
 We've all been through pre-school and kindergarten where we've looked at pictures and are aware of the general breadth of the subject.
-We're all ready for "1st grade".
+We're all ready for "1st grade."
 We'll start at the level and in measured steps spiral up and through increasingly complex recipes and techniques.
-I'm going to try to hit a speed where everyone participating real time will have plenty of time to keep up.
+I'm going to try to hit a speed where everyone participating in real time will have plenty of time to keep up.

 Soapbox Alert: But, here's the thing.
-It is important to start at the beginning — not just as an observer, reading along, but as a participant.
+It is important to start at the beginning—not just as an observer, reading along, but as a participant.
 A craft is so much more than an intellectual exercise.
 You would never think that you could learn to play the piano by listening to music and watching a musician's hands.
 You would understand that you have to start with scales and practice every day, and each day add a little bit to what you know you can do.
 Your hands and body are learning just as surely as your brain is learning.
 This is the reason I have been so vocally opposed to big recipes (ex.
 "If I make up a couple of gallons of emulsion, I won't have to make any again for a year.")
 Yikes.
 Wrong on so many levels.
 But, enough said on that.
 Hopefully, if you've read this far, you already agree.

 Also, hopefully, you've got your general workspace/darkspace set aside and waiting.